 GitGuardian Shield is an example of a fully fleshed-out README.md which serves as a presentation to the project but also as in-depth documentation.
 VSCode is an example of a repository that takes the simple index approach to the README.md.

 In this small post, we’ve covered some essential tasks to do before open-sourcing your internal project.
 These should give your repository a healthy start for open-source contributions and development.
+Overlooking security in the early life of an open-source project can turn it into an attractive and easy target for hackers later on.
+Learn more about open-source projects’ security and threats in this customer story — How does Bokeh, the Python Interactive Visualization Library, Secure its Open-Source Repositories?.

 Next post we’ll cover some tasks you can do on repositories that are already open-sourced such as checking your dependencies are up-to-date on a regular basis, keeping your repository secrets free and cleaning up your issue tracker.